AWaselnuk/dotfiles/README.md

 # dotfiles
 My dots are working!
 Hurrah!
+Now with hotkey commit!